soarsmu/attack-pretrain-models-of-code/GraphCodeBERT/clonedetection/README.md

 | Dev   |  415,416  |
 | Test  |  415,416  |

+The data is compressed in `./dataset.zip`.
 You can get data using the following command.

 ```
 unzip dataset.zip